Shain001/Shain001/README.md

-### Hi there 👋
+### Hi, I'm Shenyi 👋

+I am:

-- 🌱 Working as Associate Software Engineer for one year
+- 🌱 Working as an Associate Software Engineer at Coles Group
 - :speedboat: Planning to learn about Web 3 technologies
 - :cactus: Extremely intersted in marketing and small business